-From here, it’s very similar to a standard manual gearbox with shift forks engaging synchros on each gear.
-Two gears are always selected at the same time, but power from the engine is only sent to the engaged clutch and input shaft it’s attached to.
-So, when you’re in first gear, second gear is also selected but idle until the clutch for even gears is engaged.
+From here, it is like a standard manual gearbox with shift forks engaging synchros on each gear.
+Two gears are always selected at the same time, but power from the engine is only sent to the engaged clutch and input shaft it is attached to.
+So, when you are in first gear, second gear is also selected but idle until the clutch for even gears is engaged.

 When you pull on the gear selector – which can be a paddle, shifter, or simply a button – or the computer tells the transmission control unit (TCU) to shift in to second gear, the clutch for even gears is engaged and odd gears disengaged.
 Finally, the next gear shift fork is engaged into the next gear but, again, idle until the odd clutch is engaged.
 Continue to process as you go up each gear.

 Downshifts have a pause as it tells the shift fork of the lower gear to engage, but most TCUs tell the Powertrain Control Module (PCM) to rev the engine to match speed, better known as automatic rev-matching, and make the shift seem seamless.
+The computer can further predict this by detecting deceleration of the vehicle and when the driver uses the brakes.
 Well, in most cases.
-We’ll touch on that in a moment.
+We will touch on that in a moment.

 Dry Clutches and Parallel Clutches

-However, you don’t need to tell the car to shift when it’s in this mode.
-You don’t even have a clutch pedal to worry with, even in manual mode.
-It’s all done by the TCU.
+However, you do not need to tell the car to shift when it is in this mode.
+You do not even have a clutch pedal to worry with, even in manual mode.
+It is all done by the TCU.
 All you do is control the gas, brake pedal, and steer the car, just like an automatic.
 It even acts kind of like an auto as it will stay still when you release the brake and shift a gear too high until you mat the gas pedal and hit “passing gear.”
 This does change when you press the button or move the shifter into manual mode.
 From here, it holds the gear you want, will creep forward when you release the brake, and shifting (both up and down) is faster than you’re able to do in an H-pattern box.

-Because of its dual clutch design, some of these exhibit a shudder on take off from a dead stop.
+Because of its dual clutch design, some of these exhibit a shudder on take-off from a dead stop.
 Some models are quite jarring when they shift.
 An example that is constantly brought up that does both is the PowerShift automatic in the Ford Fiesta.
-While it doesn’t give an option to shift manually like performance cars, it’s not an automatic transmission in the traditional sense.
-It’s a DCT that has the manual shift option removed.
+While it does not give an option to shift manually like performance cars, it’s not an automatic transmission in the traditional sense.
+It is a DCT that has the manual shift option removed.